 - Can I grow food or forage for my rabbits?

 - Can I feed mown grass to my rabbits?

 Do my rabbits need a food bowl?

-No, rabbits don’t need food bowls to eat from.
-In fact, as rabbits in the wild spend a lot of their time foraging for food, being fed from a bowl isn’t always best for your rabbits.
-You might want to try scattering their food in a clean area of their cage or in a box of hay so they have to search to find their pellets or greens.
-If you want to use food bowls, make sure they’re cleaned every day and try to have at least two bowls in different areas of their enclosure with their food split between them.
-This way, you can be certain your rabbits won’t stop each other from getting the tastiest treats and will mean they have to get exercise by hopping between the bowls to find their dinner.
+No, rabbits don’t need food bowls – in fact, they may prefer not to use them because in the wild they spend a lot of their time foraging for food.
+To recreate this, try scattering their food in a clean area of their cage, or in a box of hay so they have to search to find their pellets or greens.
+If you want to use food bowls, make sure they’re cleaned every day and have at least two bowls in different areas of their living space.
+This way, you can be certain your rabbits won’t stop each other eating, and you will encourage them to exercise by hopping between the bowls.